-If you or someone you know has suffered from food poisoning and you think you may able to trace the cause of it, a product liability attorney can provide you more information about your legal rights.
-You may want to start by getting a free legal evaluation of your potential food poisoning claim by a local attorney.
+If you or someone you know has suffered from food poisoning and you think you may able to trace the cause of it, an attorney can provide you more information about your legal rights.
+Get started by contacting a local products liability attorney today.